rulojuka/sbking/README.md

 ## Code quality

-After a sucessful package, you can see [JaCoCo](https://www.jacoco.org/jacoco/)'s code coverage report at `target/site/jacoco/index.html`

-You can also discover potential bugs with [SpotBugs](https://spotbugs.github.io/) with:
+You can also run checks to verify the package is valid and meets quality criteria.

 ```
-mvn spotbugs:spotbugs
+mvn verify
 ```

-and see them with
+This will include [JaCoCo](https://www.jacoco.org/jacoco/)'s code coverage report at `target/site/jacoco/index.html`

+And you can also see potential bugs with [SpotBugs](https://spotbugs.github.io/) running:

 ```
 mvn spotbugs:gui